Policy Optimization with Differentiable MPC: Convergence Analysis under Uncertainty: Conclusion

-The concept of path differentiability \cite{bolte2021conservative} extends the notion of differentiability to locally Lipschitz functions that are almost everywhere differentiable.
-Given a locally Lipschitz function $f:\R^n\to\R^m$, and compact-valued outer semicontinuous multifunction $\mathcal{J}_f:\R^n \rightrightarrows \R^m \times \R^n$, we say that $f$ admits $\mathcal{J}_f$ as a conservative Jacobian if, for all absolutely continuous curves $\theta:[0,1]\to\R^n$ and almost every $t\in[0,1]$, one has
+The concept of path differentiability \cite{bolte2021conservative} extends the notion of differentiability to almost everywhere differentiable locally Lipschitz functions.
+Given a locally Lipschitz function $f:\R^n\to\R^m$, and a compact-valued outer semicontinuous set-valued function $\mathcal{J}_f:\R^n \rightrightarrows \R^{m \times n}$, we say that $f$ admits $\mathcal{J}_f$ as a conservative Jacobian if, for all absolutely continuous curves $\theta:[0,1]\to\R^n$ and almost every $t\in[0,1]$, one has